The Art of Learning

 It exists in your ability to fail repeatedly.
 Literally to not be able to understanding something, and to feel that you are too stupid to ever get it.
 Not being able to perform a skill for years, which is an unavoidable thorn in your side that beyond any shadow of a doubt proves that you are inferior to all of those others who have that skill.
 What is worse, is that it is apparently effortless to them.
 (That is what it seems like, but I know now that everybody, every single master who has ever lived, struggled with something.
 Period.)

 For many the hardest challenge is simply continuing to move forwards.
 Day after day, moving through the textbook, working on the skills, learning the knowledge, and then fumbling your way through trying to apply it.
-Like a teenage boy trying to navigate the minefield of leaning in to kiss the girl that you like.

 Oftentimes, simply moving forwards through the material is the hardest part, because it doesn’t feel like you are getting anywhere.
 And if you are moving, it is at the pace of a glacier, going nowhere fast.
 Until all of the sudden, things click, and you are moving fast — at least for a while — oftentimes right when you think you cannot go any farther.